 Mary Jacobs Smith Singer of the Year Competition

-This year's competition will be held on Saturday and Sunday, March 7 and 8, 2020, at First Presbyterian Church, Shreveport.
-From an applicant pool of 150+, 26 young opera singers from across the world will be invited to compete for the title of Mary Jacobs Smith Singer of the Year.
-The prizes have been increased from previous years, with the grand prize now at $10,000!
-The total prizes awarded total over $20,000
+This year's competition was held on Saturday and Sunday, March 7 and 8, 2020, at First Presbyterian Church, Shreveport.
+From an applicant pool of 150+, 26 young opera singers from across the U.S. were invited to compete for the title of Mary Jacobs Smith Singer of the Year.
+The total prizes awarded total over $20,000, with the contestant awarded the Mary Jacobs Smith Singer of the Year title taking home the $10,000 grand prize!

 If you need additional information, please email our General & Artistic Director, Steve Aiken at firstname.lastname@example.org

 After two days of competition in 2020, Leia Lensing, mezzo-soprano, walked away with the grand prize and title,

 2020 Singer of the Year.

 For a complete list of winners and photographs, click here.

 Leia Lensing, mezzo-soprano, is the 2020 Mary Jacobs Smith Singer of the Year!
 Mary's daughter Mary N. Smith was unable to attend this year's ceremony, but friend Ginger Flournoy presented the award on her behalf.

 All finalists for 2020 Singer of the Year with the judges and pianists

 About Singer of the Year